 A variety of sexual techniques and practices are employed to improve orgasm.
 For example, one study showed that women who had more frequent orgasms said that they received more oral sex and that they incorporated other practices such as trying new positions, receiving anal stimulation and engaging in sexy talk (Frederick 2017).

 Research suggests that age may also play a role in orgasmic function.
 Younger men as well as older women report a greater frequency of orgasms.
-With these considerations in mind, I’ve outlined some helpful tips on how to improve your orgasmic experience, especially if you identify as LGBTQ+.
+With these considerations in mind, I’ve outlined some helpful tips on how to get better orgasms, especially if you identify as LGBTQ+.

 Tips to Up Your Orgasm Game